Menu

 10 – What is the plan for modernizing the protective covenants?

-Answer - A revision could take a considerable time to reach a consensus.
+Answer - A revision could take considerable time to reach a consensus.
 The plan is to start the process soon after passage.
 All landowners can participate.

 11 – When is the voting deadline?